 Key takeaways

+So what are point of sale terminals?
 A point-of-sale (POS) terminal is a hardware component that processes card payment transactions.
 Most modern POS terminals can process credit, debit, and gift card payments via swipe, dip, or tap, and process digital wallet payments from smart devices.
-The location and functionality of your point-of- sale terminal varies by your industry and your POS hardware.
+The location and functionality of your point-of-sale terminal vary based on your industry and your POS hardware.

 Types of POS terminals